whdigger/Openvpn-Generator-OTP/README.md

 Getting started
 ------------
 To use it automatically, you need to install dependencies and create a service, which are described in the dependencies and installation section
+To get the base32_secret_key for otp you can use this method https://github.com/krissrex/google-authenticator-exporter

 Dependency
 -----------